matter-labs/zksync-era/docs/specs/zkVM/high_level/10_fee_model/fee_model_spec.md

 ### Refunds for repeated writes

-zkSync Era is a statediff-based rollup, i.e. the pubdata is published not for transactions, but for storage changes.
+zkVM is a statediff-based rollup, i.e. the pubdata is published not for transactions, but for storage changes.
 This means that whenever a user writes into a storage slot, he incurs certain amount of pubdata.
 However, not all writes are equal: